Top 10 essential questions to ask a wedding photographer!

 To be honest, I don’t actually get asked this that much anymore.
 If you were to ask my guess as to why then I’d say it was because people are more aware of the value of professional wedding photography.

-My answer: It may appear like a lot of money for one day’s work but it really isn’t that at all.
-There is so much that goes on behind the scenes with each client.
+It may appear like a lot of money for one day’s work but it really isn’t that at all.
+There is so much more that goes on behind the scenes with each client.
 There is quite a lot of organising before the big day and then there’s the editing afterwards.
 Not to mention the cost of equipment travel, insurance and business costs.
 There are many factors that go into the cost.
 I hope this helps somewhat to explain.

 Have other questions that I could put in my ‘Top 10 questions to ask a wedding photographer’?